hemalis/final_project/README.md

 The advantages of LSTM Model are:

 * Most powerful approach to learning from sequential data and time series are only a special case.
-* Does not rely on specific assumptions about the data such as time series stationarity or the existence of a Date field.
+* Does not rely on specific assumptions about the data such as time series stationary or the existence of a Date field.

 The disadvantages of LSTM Model include: